fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_transaction_grouped.md

 ## POST

-Returns transaction records which match the provided filters grouped by their prime award.
+Searches for transaction records based on a provided set of filters and groups them by their prime award.

 + Request (application/json)
     + Schema